+Secondly, the question is whether an elderly person joins their own medical aid or that of their children.
 Younger, financially secure members of the family like adult children and grandchildren may need to step in to help.
-Adding a parent or grandparent on your medical aid may be the lifeline they need to maintain their dignity in the senior years.
+Adding a parent or grandparent on their medical aid may be the lifeline that they need to maintain their dignity in the senior years.
+Alternatively younger family members can help to fund a medical aid for pensioners, who are often living on a tight budget.

 Do Medical Aids Allow Elderly Dependents?